headline-design/algorand-restricted-checkout/README.md

 It is also a good idea to create more than one address so you can test ALGO sending through the app.

+## Check the online version

+Visit https://johnmgrimm.github.io/algorand-restricted-checkout to see the app that is working with the ALGO TESTNET.
+If you make any payment it will use my TESTNET wallet as a recipient address.

 ## Running locally

 Clone the project with `git clone https://github.com/johnmgrimm/algorand-restricted-checkout.git`.